lukcic/devops/Kubernetes/basics.md

 ### DaemonSet

 Run `Pod` automatically on every node of the cluster.
 Used for services like Traefik.
+Works only in multi-node environment.

 ```yaml
 apiVersion: apps/v1